 Back

 Dutch ovens are great for braising meats for hours, stewing vegetables, and turning bits of food from the fridge into cozy soups that can last a whole week.
-They can be a little pricey (they can cost up to a few hundred dollars) but they're a great investment.
-If you treat them with a level of care, they’ll be around for decades and can even be one of those kitchen heirlooms.
+They can be a little pricey (up to a few hundred dollars) but are a great investment.
+If you treat them with care, they’ll be around for decades and can even be one of those kitchen heirlooms.

 How to Clean a Dutch Oven (General Steps):

 • Step 1: Clean the exterior first.
 Remove pesky spills and grime by wiping them down with a dedicated cloth.
 You can also make a paste from baking soda and water, and scrub it onto the pot with a damp sponge.
-Remember to not use any abrasive ones such as steel wool.
+Remember, do not use any abrasive ones such as steel wool.

 • Step 2: Clean the inside of the oven thoroughly.
-For cast-iron dutch ovens, you need to use boiling water and avoid soapy water.
-As for the enamel cast iron, you may need to soak it if it gets too stubborn.
+For cast-iron Dutch ovens, you need to use boiling water.
+Ensure to avoid soapy water.
+As for enamel cast iron, soaking it in water would help stubborn stains.

 • Step 3: Beware of chipping.
 Cracks in cast iron or chips in enamel should be fixed.
 If you ignore those, it can seriously interfere with your cooking.
 Check for any damage before using it.